pinto-org/protocol/docs/VANITY_ADDRESS_MINING.md

 ### For Proxy Address Mining:

-1. Mine your desired proxy salt using `mineProxySalt`
+1. Mine your desired proxy salt using `mineProxySalt` (requires Foundry)
-2. Use multi-threaded mode for best performance (default)
-3. Use it in your well deployment configuration
+2. Use it in your well deployment configuration
-4. Deploy and verify the address matches
+3. Deploy and verify the address matches

 ### For Well Implementation Mining: